Redfern/pdfmake-generator-api/README.md

 # NodeJS api to create and return pdf

-This is a simple api I wrote in node to create a PDF using pdfmake and post the results back to the client in base64 format
+This is a simple api I wrote in node to create a PDF using pdfmake and post the results back to the client in base64 format.

 ## How to use

-First run `npm install` to download the packages
+First run `npm install` to download the packages.

-Then run `npm start` to run the api, this will fire the api up on http://localhost:5001
+Then run `npm start` to run the api, this will fire the api up on http://localhost:5001, this runs with nodemon to support hot reloading.

+To start without hot reloading run `npm run start:production`.

 ## What is pdfmake?